Jammerref2015/watchthisnext/TESTING.md

 - Star ratings are not currently saved when a user edits a movie they have to re-rate the movie.
 Text was added above the buttons 'Dont forget your rating!'.
 A tooltip was also included on the submit button but that is only visable via hover on desktops.

 - In recent days there has been an issue regarding a lack of security due to no SSL certificate being attached to the page.
 This resulted in the following browser warning:  **The information you’re about to submit is not secure.
 Because the site is using a connection that’s not completely secure, your information will be visible to others.** SSL is only available on a paid Heroku plan.
 Switching to such a plan would eliminate this issue.
 Steps have been taken to ensure that confidental elements such as the MONGO_URI string for example are not available to the public (via github).
 Passwords are also secured using password hashing.

+- Delete modal on desktop currently adds the links to edit and delete reviews to the modal itself.
+This does not occur on mobile or tablets.

 ## Validators